Skip to Main Content

 Supports Custom Stickers

-This might sound paranoid, but it's unfortunately also true: From cops to advertisers, everyone is out to get your data.
-Instead of submitting to the surveillance capitalism panopticon, start communicating securely with Signal.
+From cops to advertisers, everyone is out to get your data.
+Instead of submitting to the surveillance capitalism panopticon, use an open-source private messenger like Signal to start communicating securely.
 This free, cross-platform app protects your messages, calls, and video chats from prying eyes and data-hungry corporations.
-This app has improved enormously over the years, but it hasn't sacrificed its principles or the security of its users.
-Among the services we've reviewed, it strikes the best balance between security, accessibility, and fun.
-It’s an Editors' Choice winner for secure messaging.
+Signal has consistently improved its features and functionality yet hasn't sacrificed its principles or the security of its users.
+Among the messaging services we've reviewed, Signal strikes the best balance between security, accessibility, and fun.
+That makes it our Editors' Choice winner for private messaging.

 Can You Trust Signal?

-There are two essential differences between Signal and just about every other chat application out there.
+There are two major differences between Signal and just about every other chat application out there.

 First, it's end-to-end encrypted (E2EE) by default.
 That means only you and your recipient(s) on Signal can read your messages.
 Not even the creators of Signal cannot peek inside your conversations.
-While other services like Facebook Messenger and Telegram include an E2EE option, Signal is one of the very few to make it mandatory.
-Bear in mind that Signal is built for privacy, not anonymity.
-In fact, its main concern is ensuring that you're speaking securely with only the people you intend, not hiding your identity.
+While other services like Facebook Messenger and Telegram include an E2EE option, Signal is one of few that make it mandatory.
+That said, Signal is built for privacy, not anonymity.
+Its main concern is ensuring that you're speaking securely with only the people you intend, not hiding your identity.

 Since 1982, PCMag has tested and rated thousands of products to help you make better buying decisions.
 See how we test.

 Second, Signal has no incentive to sell your data.
 It's a 501(c)(3) non-profit organization registered in the US.
 Companies are keen to grab your data so they can target you for ads or simply sell that information to someone else.
 That's just not Signal's model.
-WhatsApp is also free, but it sits atop of Meta's data mining empire.
-Telegram is still trying to figure out its monetization.
+Competitor WhatsApp is also free, but it's tied to Meta's data-mining empire.

 It's Surprisingly Easy to Be More Secure Online